magnussimonsen/Luna5/README.md

 Special thanks to the [electron-vite](https://electron-vite.org/guide/) team for creating the excellent `npm create @quick-start/electron@latest` starter tool that jumpstarted this project.

 Thanks as well to the [Pyodide](https://pyodide.org/) project and community for making Python run in the browser.
-Luna5 vendors Pyodide assets under `public/pyodide` and follows its MPL-2.0 licensing.
+Luna 0.5 vendors Pyodide assets under `public/pyodide` and follows its MPL-2.0 licensing.

 ## 📚 What is Luna?

-**Luna5** is an educational notebook-style application designed to simplify and unify digital workflows for both students and teachers.
+**Luna 0.5** is an educational notebook-style application designed to simplify and unify digital workflows for both students and teachers.
 It brings together essential STEM tools in a clean, pedagogically structured interface, eliminating the need to switch between multiple, complex programs.

 Modern classrooms often depend on a mix of disconnected tools (Python editors, GeoGebra, Word, Excel) each with its own interface and file formats.
 This constant "software jumping" slows learning and creates unnecessary friction.
 While GeoGebra is an excellent tool, it's not built around a document-based notebook workflow.
-Luna5 is.
+Luna 0.5 is.

-Luna5 offers a streamlined alternative, combining symbolic algebra, geometry, programming, and rich text editing all within one intuitive application.
+Luna 0.5 offers a streamlined alternative, combining symbolic algebra, geometry, programming, and rich text editing all within one intuitive application.

 Built-in flashcard functionality supporting text, images, audio, and IPA (International Phonetic Alphabet) input tools are also planned.